Everything you need to know if there’s a public sewer within the boundary of your property

 What is a public sewer?

 Public sewers are maintained and owned by local water companies.
-They are normally found in public open spaces and roads but can run through private gardens too.
-Regarding maintenance, the sewerage company has a right of access to this land.
+They are normally found in public open spaces and roads, but can run through private gardens too.
+Regarding maintenance, the sewerage company has the right of access to this land.
 If the business carries out work on sewers within your property boundaries, they must follow a code of practice, which you can access from your local water authority.

 What is a private sewer?